papis/papis/doc/source/quick_start.rst

 .. code:: bash

-  papis add document.pdf --author "Newton" --title "Principia Mathematica"
+  papis add document.pdf --set author "Newton" --set title "Principia Mathematica"

 And it's done!
 We have added our first book to the library.